HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 The last group of events in [Figure 16.4](#fig-4) allow you to run certain tasks in service workers in the background, for example, to synchronize data or retry tasks when the connectivity fails. <a hreflang="en" href="https://developers.google.com/web/updates/2015/12/background-sync">Background Sync</a> (via `sync` event listener)  allows a web app to delegate a task to the service worker and automatically retry it if it fails or there's no connectivity (in which case the service worker waits for connectivity to be back to automatically retry). <a hreflang="en" href="https://web.dev/periodic-background-sync/">Periodic Background Sync</a> (via `periodicSync`) allows running tasks at periodic intervals in the service worker (for example, fetching and caching the top news every morning).
 Other APIs like <a hreflang="en" href="https://developers.google.com/web/updates/2018/12/background-fetch">Background Fetch</a>, don't show up in the chart, as their usage is still quite low.

 As seen, background sync techniques don't have wide adoption yet compared to the others.
-This is in part because use cases for background sync are less frequent and the APIs are not yet available across all browsers.  <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Periodic_Background_Synchronization_API">Periodic Background Sync</a> also requires the PWA to be installed for it to be used, which makes it unavailable for sites that don't provide <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Add_to_home_screen">"add to home screen"</a> functionality.
+This is in part because use cases for background sync are less frequent and the APIs are not yet available across all browsers.
+[Periodic Background Sync](https://developer.mozilla.org/en-US/docs/Web/API/Web_Periodic_Background_Synchronization_API) also requires the PWA to be installed for it to be used, which makes it unavailable for sites that don't provide ["add to home screen"](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Add_to_home_screen) functionality.

 Despite that, there are some important reasons for using background sync in modern web apps: one of them being offline analytics (<a hreflang="en" href="https://developers.google.com/web/tools/workbox/modules/workbox-google-analytics">Workbox Analytics uses Background Sync for this</a>), or retrying failed queries due to lack of connectivity (as <a hreflang="en" href="https://web.dev/google-search-sw/">some search engines do</a>).